oDoDyK/holbertonschool-hbnb/part3/README.md

 Depending on the instructions here: https://github.com/Holberton-Uy/hbnb-doc/tree/main/part3

-He always said : update .., not only create so, we find that part3 is also an update of part2 which means we don't need to make copy of our files then update, or create.
+He always said : update .., not only create.

+so, we find that part3 is also an update of part2 which means we don't need to make copy of our files then update, or create.

 -----